Chapter 1 Administration

 18.104.22.168 The emergency lighting system shall be arranged to provide the required illumination automatically in the event of any interruption of normal lighting due to any of the following:

 (1) Failure of public utility or other outside electrical power supply

 (2) Opening of a circuit breaker or fuse

 (3) Manual act(s), including accidental opening of a switch controlling normal lighting facilities.

-220.127.116.11 Emergency generators used to provide power to emergency lighting systems shall be installed, tested, and maintained in accordance with NFPA 110, Standard for Emergency and Standby Power Systems.
-Stored electrical energy systems, where required in this Code, other than battery systems for emergency luminaires in accordance with NFPA 18.104.22.168, shall be installed and tested in accordance with NFPA 111, Standard on Stored Electrical Energy Emergency and Standby Power Systems.
+126.96.36.199 Emergency generators and related transfer switch equipment that provide power to emergency lighting systems shall be installed, inspected, tested, and maintained in accordance with NFPA 110.
+Stored electrical energy systems, where required in this Code, other than battery systems for emergency luminaires in accordance with NFPA 188.8.131.52, shall be installed, inspected, tested, and maintained in accordance with NFPA 111.

-126.96.36.199 Existing battery-operated emergency lights shall use only reliable types of rechargeable batteries provided with suitable facilities for maintaining them in properly charged condition.
-Batteries used in such lights or units shall be approved for their intended use and shall comply with NFPA 70, National Electrical Code.
+220.127.116.11 Existing battery-operated emergency lights shall use only reliable types of rechargeable batteries provided with suitable facilities for maintaining them in properly charged condition.
+Batteries used in such lights or units shall be approved for their intended use and shall comply with NFPA 70.